Projects

 Sudan

 The civil war in Sudan has exposed many museums, institutions and sites.
-Our most recent project in this area - initiated in 2023 - has been led by registrations of the national museum.
+Our most recent project in this area - initiated in 2023 - has been led by registrations of objects at the national museum, and collaborating with international archaeologists who have worked in the region.

 Syria